toanbku/easy-delete/README.md

 ## Skip Delete Confirm
->Life is short.
-You won't need to waste time repeating the repo if you use my extension.
+Life is short.
+You won't need to waste time repeating the repo name if you use my extension.

 ## What does this extension do:
 Please see the demo below; instead of inputting the repo name, my extension does it automatically